Composting

 FallrecThe Berkeley County Solid Waste Authority (BCSWA) wishes to remind Berkeley County residents that various recycling options are available throughout the county for leaves, brush, garden waste and other organic waste.

-Should you have more questions or comments about the Berkeley County Recycling Program, feel free to contact our office.
+Should you have more questions or comments about the Berkeley County Recycling Program, feel free to contact our office at 304-267-9370.

 Food Waste Program

-FoodScrapThe Berkeley County Solid Waste Authority (BCSWA) is pleased to announce a new 12 month pilot program for the collection of certain food wastes.
-Effective immediately, certain food waste can be accepted at no cost at the Grapevine Road Recycling Center (GVRC) and the South Berkeley Recycling Center (SBRC).
-The one year pilot program is being funded by a $7,400.00 US-EPA Region III Grant.
+FoodScrapThe Berkeley County Solid Waste Authority (BCSWA) is pleased to remind the public that certain food waste can be accepted at no cost at the Grapevine Road Recycling Center (GVRC) or the South Berkeley Recycling Center (SBRC).

 Both recycling centers are open every Tuesday through Saturday; 9am to 5pm.
-Should you have more questions or comments about the Berkeley County Recycling Program, feel free to contact our office.
+Should you have more questions or comments about the Berkeley County Recycling Program, feel free to contact our office at 304-267-9370.